 library IEEE; use IEEE.STD_LOGIC_1164.ALL; use IEEE.STD_LOGIC_ARITH.ALL; use IEEE.STD_LOGIC_UNSIGNED.ALL; entity FULLADDER_BEHAVIORAL_SOURCE is Port ( A : in STD_LOGIC_VECTOR (2 downto 0); O : out STD_LOGIC_VECTOR (1 downto 0)); end FULLADDER_BEHAVIORAL_SOURCE; architecture Behavioral of FULLADDER_BEHAVIORAL_SOURCE is begin process (A) begin ---for SUM if (A = "001" or A = "010" or A = "100" or A = "111") then O(1) <= '1'; ---single inverted commas used for assigning to one bit else O(1) < = '0'; end if; ---for CARRY if (A = "011" or A = "101" or A = "110" or A = "111") then O(0) <= '1'; else O(0) <<= '0'; end if; end process; end Behavioral;

 Why didn’t we use discreet input ports?

-As you can see in the VHDL code for the full adder above, we made the decision to use vector inputs.
-If we had used discrete input ports we couldn’t have assigned the three input bits to A in the if statement’s condition as we did above.
+As you can see in the VHDL code for the full adder above, we decided to use vector inputs.
+If we had used discrete input ports, we couldn’t have assigned the three input bits to A in the if statement’s condition as we did above.
 We would have had to assign single bits along with logical AND symbol for bit operation (&).
-A =”111″ would have been written as if ((A=’1′ & B=’1′ & C=’1′) or ….).
-Quite obviously, that would have been a very long conditional statement.

 In the post where we write the VHDL code for the full subtractor, we will use vector outputs along with vector inputs and see how that changes the programming approach.